jayrandez/JavaAliens/README.md

 1. Have Java.
 2. Have in PATH env. var: `JRE_DIR\bin` & `JRE_DIR\bin\client`.
 Otherwise it'll crash.
 Also, it will probably crash anyway.
 3. Compile \*.java and place class files in directory `bin` next to the Image.
 The classpath used by tests is `.\bin`
+4. Currently the VM also crashes if you provide a bad classpath.
+Not sure yet how to trap this condition.